Synchronisation Channel

 Rsync Rules

-The rules are written using the rsync syntax to include or skip files and folders:
+Rules are written using the rsync syntax to include or skip files and folders:

 # The producer sends the software for the